Stari Grad plain Hvar Island

 Stari Grad plain

-In addition to the remains of the ancient Greeks, the remains of several Roman villas were also found, and in 1331 the Hvar statute records the Slavic owner of the vineyard which testifies to the continuous use of this land throughout the centuries.
+In addition to the remains of the ancient Greeks, the remains of several Roman villas were also found.
+In 1331, the Hvar statute records the Slavic vineyard owner which testifies to the continuous use of this land throughout the centuries.

 Dry-stone walling

-In short dry-stone walling is building method of stone walls without using any adhesive material, except sometimes dry soil.
+In short dry-stone walling is a building method of stone walls without any adhesive material, except sometimes dry soil.

 Dry-wall